10

 • 1

 $\begingroup$ +1 The icosahedron, 20 sided figure, can be easily made from 20 circles.
 Easy to make uniform using a jar or large coin as template, and fold 3 tabs by making a heavy cardboard triangle with vertices on the circle.
-Now those tabs are easily glued to connect them into the figure. $\endgroup$ Jul 29, 2015 at 14:33
+Now those tabs are easily glued to connect them into the figure. $\endgroup$ Commented Jul 29, 2015 at 14:33

 • 1

-$\begingroup$ See also the polydrons image I posted in response to another question ("Teaching a very enthusiastic and bright 5 year old"). $\endgroup$ Jul 29, 2015 at 21:13
+$\begingroup$ See also the polydrons image I posted in response to another question ("Teaching a very enthusiastic and bright 5 year old"). $\endgroup$ Commented Jul 29, 2015 at 21:13

 4